msc-open-metadata/opendic-benchmark/README.md

 This benchmarks driver was developed at ITU as part of a the Master thesis: OpenDict: An Approach to Open Management of All Metadata Objects.

+**Purpose**: The main purpose of this benchmark suite is to run the metadata operation performance experiment against widely used database systems and different OpenDict configurations.

 **Authors**: Andreas Kongstad & Carl Bruun

 ![Screenshot of error](assets/Screenshot%202025-06-02%20at%2002.33.09.png)